Travel and subsistence tax relief

 What is it?

-Limited company directors, including independent professionals working through their own limited company – referred to by HMRC as Personal Service Companies (PSCs) - are currently able to claim tax relief on travel and subsistence expenses.
+Limited company directors, including independent professionals working through their own limited companies (which HMRC call Personal Service Companies (PSCs), can currently claim tax relief on their travel and subsistence expenses.

-This means in many cases they can legitimately offset costs incurred when travelling to and from their clients’ premises and, where the those premises are a long way from their base, they can claim for temporary accommodation and food costs.
+This means in many cases they can legitimately offset costs incurred when travelling to and from their clients’ premises and, when those premises are a long way from their base, they can also claim for temporary accommodation and food costs.

-All expenses must be wholly and exclusively business related and must be considered ‘reasonable’.
+All expenses must be wholly and exclusively business related and also considered ‘reasonable’.